rachelaronoff/www.hackuarium.ch/docs/40_phmeter/10_platformio/20_parameters.md

 | 8   | FLAG_RELAY_BASE         | Enable/disable base addition              |
 | 9   | FLAG_STATUS_TEST_PROBES | Enable/disable test probes                |

 The status is currently the <kbd>AZ</kbd> parameter.
 You can change the status by changing this value.
 For example, if you want to force the pHMeter to go in the alkaline state you should ensure that the bits for the outputs, let's say `FLAG_OUTPUT_1` & `FLAG_PH_CONTROL` & `FLAG_RELAY_BASE` are set.
 In other words, you may have to add `2^0 (1) + 2^5 (32) + 2^8 (256) = 289` to your value of the parameter <kbd>AZ</kbd> (in the case it was not yet enabled).
-Same procedure is to be implemented for filling and all commands.
+Same procedure is to be implemented for acidification and all commands.

 :::danger
-The param `PARAM_STATUS` is the main control when you are running the bioreactor protocol, be sure that those manual changes do not affect your actual test.
+The param `PARAM_STATUS` is the main control when you are running the pHMeter protocol, be sure that those manual changes do not affect your actual test.
 :::

 ## PARAM_ERROR

-`PARAM_ERROR` <kbd>Y</kbd> will display any error in the bioreactor, you can check the code of the error with this table:
+`PARAM_ERROR` <kbd>Y</kbd> will display any error in the pHMeter, you can check the code of the error with this table:

 | BIT | PARAM_ERROR                | COMMENT                                                    |
 | --- | -------------------------- | ---------------------------------------------------------- |